Swe-HimelRana/Reddit-Bot-Account-Maker/README.md

 There are set delays in the code that make it sleep.
 You can change it to be faster/slower, depends on your requirements.
 Don't run this in a VM.
 It won't work as tor won't actually get you a new IP.
 You must run this on a native Linux computer.

-Please contact me through email (williamhyzhang@gmail.com) if you'd like to commission me for a project.